Dominik Ritter: Newcastle Jets

 On 2 July 2012, it was announced he was signed by A-League club Newcastle Jets FC, on a one-year deal, to play in their 2012–13 season.
 Ritter played 19 games in the 2012–13 A-League.
 But at the end of the season he was released by the club, along with teammates Marko Jesic and Bernardo Ribeiro.

 Private life

 Returning home to Switzerland in the summer of 2013, Ritter took a step back.
 He started studying economics and retired from professional football.
-He joined Old Boys, who at that time played semi-professional in the third tier.
+He joined Old Boys, who at that time played semi-professionally in the third tier.
 His brother Tobias also joined the team.
 But he is not happy at OB, various disagreements with the coach and club management ultimately lead to a break between the club and the Ritter brothers.

 This is when the next step back took place.
 A friend guides Ritter to SC Binningen in the 2.
 Liga Interregional, fifth tier of Swiss football.
 A little later, Tobias and the third brother, Fabian, also joined him there.
 They had also been FCB juniors.
 In 2017 Dominik Ritter completed vocational training as Mortgage Expert.
 He currently works for Manager Assurance EY Basel in auditing, tax advisory and management consulting.